2010 Mentawai earthquake and tsunami: Early warning system problems

 The BMKG issued a tsunami warning based on seismographic data.
 An alert was broadcast from radios and mosque loudspeakers on the mainland, prompting thousands to flee to higher ground.
 It was later cancelled, but officials said that a tsunami warning system installed following the 2004 Indian Ocean earthquake and tsunami had failed to function properly.
-According to Indonesian officials, two of the system's buoys out at sea had been vandalized and were inoperative.
+According to Indonesian officials, two of the system's buoys out at sea had been vandalised and were inoperative.
 The claim of a breakdown was disputed by German officials who were working with the Indonesians to maintain and develop the system.
 Jörn Lauterjung, the head of the German-Indonesia Tsunami Early Warning Project, said that it had "worked very well", only one sensor had not been working and its failure had not harmed the system's operation.
 However, the epicentre of the earthquake was so close to the islands that a warning would probably have been too late in any case, as the tsunami only took about five to ten minutes to reach Pagai.